 A meal high in trans fat produces an immediate change in the circulatory system by slowing it down and creating a phenomenon described as sludging.
 After about six hours following the meal, the sludging can be so severe that it may be enough to virtually stop circulation in the smallest of blood vessels.
 For a diver, this can be a serious problem and may lead to DCS.

-You have 6 months from start to finish to complete your Open Water 20 program.
+If 6 months have passed from the start to the finish of your program, there are special considerations you must follow.
 This is because skills will diminish if you don’t practice them, and your initial skills should be completed in this time frame.
 For this reason, it is recommended that if you haven’t dived within 6 months from your last dive, you should complete a refresher with an instructor or divemaster.
 If you have not dived within 12 months, a confined water refresher with an instructor is required before any open water training dive.
 The refresher will include but is not limited to the self-rescue skills, mask removal and replacement, and buoyancy.